 Kelly Bekelja - Homeroom Parent Coordinator

 Being a homeroom parent is a great way to spend some time in your child's classroom and get to know your child's teacher.
 The primary responsibilities of the homeroom parent are to communicate with the teacher and determine where your help is needed.
-Homeroom parents are in charge of coordination of classroom parties, coordinating a class gift for basket raffle at PTO Spaghetti Dinner, organizing classroom silent auction item for the Gala, as well as acting as an informational liaison between the PTO and the parents.
+Homeroom parents are in charge of coordinating classroom parties, preparing a class basket for raffle at the PTO Spaghetti Dinner, organizing classroom silent auction project for the Gala, and acting as an informational liaison between the PTO and the parents.
 More helpful information can be found below.

 HOMEROOM PARENT DOCUMENTS: